WalterNadalin/PatternFormation/NoDiffusion/README.md

 \end{bmatrix}
 $$

-the the forward Euler method to solve numerically this system can be written as
+the forward Euler method to solve numerically this system can be written as

 $$
 \frac{\mathbf x_{n+1}-\mathbf x_{n}}{h}=\mathbf{F}(t_n, \mathbf x_n)